rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Node topology labels are available via downward API

-This feature enables Node topology labels to be exposed via downward API.
+This feature enables Node topology labels to be exposed via the downward API.
 Prior to Kubernetes v1.33, a workaround involved using an init container to query the Kubernetes API for the underlying node; this alpha feature simplifies how workloads can access Node topology information.

 This work was done as part of [KEP-4742: Expose Node labels via downward API](https://kep.k8s.io/4742) led by SIG Node.